emma-ladouceur/NutNet-CAFE/README.md

 **3_Data_Prep.R** This preps data for price equation comparisons, which just pairs data into temporal subsets for every site for meaningful comparisons and outputs subsets of the data in pairs

 **FOLDER: cluster -> price_pairs**
 These scripts are run on an HPC and not a local machine.
+Uses package [*PriceTools* ](https://github.com/ctkremer/priceTools/) developed by [Colin Kremer](https://scholar.google.com/citations?user=BRbxQwwAAAAJ&hl=en).
 - *Price_Pairs_Wrapper.sh* This is a wrapper script to submit multiple jobs for every subset to the cluster
 - *Price_Pairs_Submit.sh* This is the submit script to submit each job to the cluster
 - *Price_Pairs.R* This is the R script that runs in the cluster iteratively over every subset of data